Apple Swift Nio Extras

 By the Year

-In 2023 there have been 0 vulnerabilities in Apple Swift Nio Extras .
-Last year Swift Nio Extras had 1 security vulnerability published.
-Right now, Swift Nio Extras is on track to have less security vulnerabilities in 2023 than it did last year.
+In 2024 there have been 0 vulnerabilities in Apple Swift Nio Extras .
+Swift Nio Extras did not have any published security vulnerabilities last year.

 It may take a day or so for new Swift Nio Extras vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.